-53 people ill from romaine lettuce — here’s how to stay safe
+121 people ill from E. coli romaine lettuce — here’s how to stay safe

-“Based on new information, CDC is expanding its warning to consumers to cover all types of romaine lettuce from the Yuma, Arizona growing region,” the agency says.”This warning now includes whole heads and hearts of romaine lettuce, in addition to chopped romaine and salad mixes containing romaine.”
+“Based on new information, CDC is expanding its warning to consumers to cover all types of romaine lettuce from the Yuma, Arizona growing region,” the agency said last week.”This warning now includes whole heads and hearts of romaine lettuce, in addition to chopped romaine and salad mixes containing romaine.”

-Of the 53 people sickened, 31 of them have been hospitalized, including “five people who have developed a type of kidney failure called hemolytic uremic syndrome,” the CDC says.
+Of the 121 people sickened, 52 of them have been hospitalized, including “14 people who have developed a type of kidney failure called hemolytic uremic syndrome,” the CDC said.

-Now you may be thinking that premade salads and salad mixes may be all right, but the agency says if it contains chopped romaine lettuce, it may be best not to eat it unless you know exactly where it’s from.
+Now you may be thinking that premade salads and salad mixes may be all right, but the agency says if it contains any variety of romaine lettuce, it may be best not to eat it unless you know exactly where it’s from.

-Don’t want to turn over a new leaf?
-If you want to continue to enjoy romaine lettuce, here are four must-dos:
+If you want to continue to buy romaine lettuce from a local retailer or produce dealer, here are four must-dos: